QRCS-CORP/CEX/README.md

 ###v1.1l:
 Added little endian counter mode ICM, updated and rewrote all block cipher modes.
 Added Wide Block Vectorization (WBV) to CBC and ECB modes, (see header files for description).
-CBC decrypt parallelized and pipelined, CFB decrypt parallelized.
+ECB and CBC-Decrypt parallelized and pipelined, CFB-Decrypt parallelized.
 Updates to Salsa and ChaCha, updates to documentation, and some reorganization of code base.
 Speeds are now absolutely insane; (ECB/ICM/CBC-Decrypt modes using AESNI-256, all regularly clock over 9GB per second on my 'modest' HP desktop).
 The block/stream cipher portion of this release is stable; (aside from bug fixes or enhancements, existing cipher modes should be constant, but new modes will soon be added).